magagr/adp_project/report_template.md

 We completed the following user stories
 * ID: 1.
 As a customer I instantly want to be prompted with the camera on my phone so that I can scan items (Estimate: 4 pts)
 * ID: 2.
 As a user I want to see what products that can be recycled so that I can recycle properly (Estimate: 7 pts)
+* ID: 3.
+As a user I want to scan at least two different item/product so that I can get information about them in the application (Estimate: 7 pts)